LeonKattendick/coding-challenge/README.md

 # coding-challenge
-This Code implements the basic functionality of an elevator system.
+This code implements the basic functionality of an elevator system.

 # Used dependencies
 - Lombok